ankevdv/inspirationblog/src/post/post4.md

 afbeelding: /img/post4img1.jpg
 ---

-Marta Veludo is currently working in Amsterdam.
-Inspired by the pop-culture, folk art, pound shops and tumblr, fascinated by inventions, colour, movement and compositions.
-She designs & conceptualises for both cultural and commercial fields.
-Whether in the digital realm or on a three-dimensional scale, she combines different disciplines and mediums to build engaging experiences.
+Marta Veludo is a graphic designer inspired by pop culture, folk art, pound shops and tumblr.
+She is also fascinated by inventions, colour, movement and compositions.
+She currently works in Amsterdam.
+She designs & conceptualizes for both the cultural and the commercial field.
+Whether in the digital domain or on a three-dimensional scale, she combines different disciplines and media to create captivating experiences.